How to invest during retirement to protect your pension pot

 With drawdown, it’s best to take out only as much income as you need to spend, as it will be taxed.
 So, if you take out extra income to invest, you’ll pay additional tax, possibly offsetting any investment gains you might make.

 With an annuity, on the other hand, you receive a regular, fixed amount.
-This will be taxed, but if you have more money than you need to spend, it may be worth investing some of it.
+This will be taxed, but if you have more money than you need to spend, it may be worth investing.

 1. Decide why you want to invest in retirement